Maile Wicklander

 I’m an E-RYT 500, trained in SomaYoga Therapy through Yoga North (Duluth), and a Level 1 MBSR teacher (Brown University), with extensive training in trauma recovery, somatics, and mindfulness.

 My classes are intentionally slow, mindful, and trauma-sensitive, emphasizing curiosity, interoception, strength, and resilience.
-Rather than using movement as distraction, I invite students to move inward - connecting to sensation, breath, and emotion with honesty and compassion.
-Yoga, for me, is an awareness practice: a place where we strengthen our capacity to meet life's challenges with equanimity, courage, and skill.
-As Indu Arora teaches, yoga is a "work-IN, not a work-OUT" - an invitation to turn inward and connect with our deepest self, our true nature.
-I am continually humbled and inspired by the students who come to practice, each one offering new insights and reminders for me, along the way.
+Rather than using movement as distraction, I invite students to move inward, connecting to sensation, breath, thought, and emotion with honesty and compassion.
+Yoga, for me, is an awareness practice, a place where we strengthen our capacity to meet life’s challenges with steadiness, courage, and skill.
+As one of my teachers, Indu Arora says, yoga is a work-in, not a work-out, an invitation to turn inward and connect with our deepest self and true nature.
+I am continually humbled and inspired by the students who come to practice, each one offering new insights and reminders along the way.

 Currently, I am pursuing my 1000-hour Yoga Therapist Certification with YogaNorth Duluth and training with Jack Kornfield and Tara Brach to be a Certified Mindfulness Meditation Teacher.